Mariners Walk Heritage Trail

 |MW4 - Lady Nelson||46 Randall Drive, Salamander Bay||Read more|

 |MW5 - Captain Cook & Other Mariners||60 Randall Drive, Salamander Bay||Read more|

 |MW6 - Salamander Bay Naval history||31 Foreshore Drive, Salamander Bay||Read more|

 |MW7 - Mambo Wetlands||Joe Redman Reserve, Foreshore Drive, Salamander Bay||Read more|

 |MW8 - Charting of Port Stephens - HMS Beagle||Joe Redman Reserve, Foreshore Drive, Salamander Bay||Read more|

 Contact Port Stephens Historical Society

 Inaugurated in 1967, the Port Stephens Historical Society, Inc. is a non-profit organisation that encourages interest in the community of Port Stephen's history, fostering participation in the preservation of that history.
-Whilst the society meets at Salamander Bay and maintains extensive data and files there on the eastern area of this city, it also extends its contacts to the Hunter Region and Australia generally.
+Whilst the society meets at Salamander Bay and maintains extensive data and files at Salamander Bay it also it also extends its contacts to the Hunter Region and Australia generally.